What is a kWh?

 What’s the difference between a kW and kWh?

 It’s common for people to confuse kW and kWh.
-The difference is that kW is a measurement of power, while a kWh is a measurement of energy.
+The difference is that kW is a measurement of power showing how much energy an appliance uses, while a kWh is a unit of energy measuring how much power is used at an hourly rate.

 Average electricity prices per kWh